coderefinery/documentation/_episodes/02-requirements.md

 ## Written by humans

 - Prose
+- Automatically generated documentation (e.g. API documentation) is useful as complementary documentation but it does not replace tutorials written by humans

 ---

-## Minimum contents
+## Documentation checklist

+- Purpose
 - Authors
-- Citation
 - License
-- Purpose
+- Recommended citation
 - Usage
 - Example
-- Installation
+- Installation instructions
+- Requirements and dependencies (libraries, compilers, environment)
+- Contact points (mailing list or forum or chat or issue tracker)
-- Dependencies
+- Contribution guide